mr-lovalova/datapipeline/README.md

           transform: time_window
           size: 4
           stride: 1

-vector_cleaning:
-  - transform: drop_incomplete
+      - sequence:
-    manifest: build/partitions.json
-    min_coverage: 1.0
-  - transform: fill_missing
+          transform: time_fill_mean
-    manifest: build/partitions.json
-    strategy: constant
-    value: 0.0
+          window: 24
+          min_samples: 6
 ```

 Use the sample `dataset` template as a starting point if you prefer scaffolding before
 pouring concrete values.
-Group keys support time bucketing (with automatic flooring to the
+Group keys now require explicit time bucketing (with automatic
-requested resolution) and categorical splits
-(`src/datapipeline/config/dataset/group_by.py`,
-`src/datapipeline/config/dataset/normalize.py`).
-You can also attach feature, sequence, or
+flooring to the requested resolution) so every pipeline is clock-driven.
+You can attach
-vector transforms—such as the sliding `TimeWindowTransformer` or
+feature or sequence transforms—such as the sliding `TimeWindowTransformer` or the
-`drop_incomplete`/`fill_missing`—directly in the YAML by referencing their entry point
+`time_fill_mean`/`time_fill_median` imputers—directly in the YAML by referencing their
-names (`src/datapipeline/transforms/sequence.py`,
+entry point names (`src/datapipeline/transforms/sequence.py`).

-`src/datapipeline/transforms/vector.py`).
-Run
-`jerry inspect partitions --project config/recipes/default/project.yaml`
-to capture every emitted feature id (including partition suffixes) and hand that manifest
-to the vector transforms so they can enforce a consistent schema without inlining long
-lists in the dataset config.
+When vectors are assembled you can optionally apply `vector_transforms` to enforce schema
+guarantees.
+The built-ins cover:

+- `fill_history` – use running means/medians from prior buckets (per partition) with
+  configurable window/minimum samples.
+- `fill_horizontal` – aggregate sibling partitions at the same timestamp (e.g. other
+  stations) using mean/median.
+- `fill_constant` – provide a constant default for missing features/partitions.
+- `drop_missing` – drop vectors that fall below a coverage threshold or omit required
+  features.

+Transforms accept either an explicit `expected` list or a manifest path to discover the
+full partition set (`build/partitions.json` produced by `jerry inspect partitions`).

 Once the book is ready, run the bootstrapper (the CLI does this automatically) to
 materialize all registered sources and streams